-3. Results
+3. USAGE EXAMPLES

 3.1.
-Computational performance
+Computational performance of adaptive and non-adaptive solvers

-As a first numerical experiment, we compared the speed and memory usage of the FMM to the direct calculation in one GMRES iteration step.
+As a first numerical experiment, we compared the speed and memory usage of the FMM to the direct calculation in one GMRES iteration step using the uniform version of our AFMPB solver.
 The position and parameters of BEs were randomly generated but uniformly distributed on the surface of a sphere of radius 40 Å. As expected, the error of the FMM calculation is bounded when the number of multipole expansion terms P is set.
-Similar to what is observed in the original FMM implementation [22], our algorithm breaks even with the direct calculation at about N = 400 for 6-digit precision (P = 9), and N = 600 for 6-digit precision (P = 16).
-As shown in Fig. 5a, in contrast to the quadratic increase in direct calculation, the actual CPU time required by our fast algorithm grows approximately linearly with the number of BEs.
-On the other hand, Fig. 5b displays some non-linearity for the growth of memory usage, whereas in theory it should also follow a linear growth.
-This is because we have used a non-adaptive FMM.
+Similar to what is observed in the original FMM implementation,21 our algorithm breaks even with the direct calculation at about N = 400 for three-digit precision (P = 9), and N = 600 for six-digit precision (P = 16).
+As shown in Figure 3.1a, in contrast to the quadratic increase in direct calculation, the actual CPU time required by our fast algorithm grows approximately linearly with the number of BEs.
+We want to mention that we also have a non-adaptive version of AFMPB, in Figure 3.1b we display some non-linearity for the growth of memory usage for the non-adaptive version.
 In the non-adaptive FMM, as the number of levels increases, there is a cubic increase of number of boxes (storing the local expansion coefficients for each box is the main source of memory usage), leading to a slightly non-linear growth of memory usage.

 In our calculation, the majority of computer memory is allocated to store the neighboring list and the corresponding near-field coefficients, the size of which mainly relies on the total number of BEs and the level for box subdivision.
-Depending on a tradeoff between memory and speed, at each iterative step these coefficients can either be saved as in a memory-intensive mode or be discarded as in a memory-saving mode.
+Depending on a trade-off between memory and speed, at each iterative step these coefficients can either be saved as in a memory-intensive mode or be discarded as in a memory-saving mode.
 In a non-adaptive FMM case, the number of neighboring boxes of a box (therefore any BE located within this box) is 27 (including itself).
-If we further assume that the maximum number of elements per box at the finest level is s, then it is easy to see that the number of neighboring list is also up-bounded by 27sN; this and the fact that there are at most 2N/s boxes in the tree structure lead to O(N) overall memory usage.
+If we further assume that the maximum number of elements per box at the finest level is s, then it is easy to see

-Fig. 5.
-The CPU time (a) and memory usage (b) of our fast BEM-PB algorithm as compared to those from the direct calculation in one GMRES iteration step.
+Figure 3.1: The CPU time (a) and memory usage (b) of our fast BEM-PB algorithm as compared to those from the direct calculation in one GMRES iteration step.